-Bipolar disorder is a relatively common disorder – it affects about 2 people in every 100 in Australia.
-It is equally common in men and women.
+Bipolar disorder is a relatively common disorder, affecting about 2 people in every 100 in Australia.
 Despite this, most of us know little about it.

-During manic phases, sufferers may feel extremely happy and full of energy, be talkative, sleep less, be more sexually aroused than usual, and have floods of ideas.
+During hypomanic or manic phases, sufferers may feel extremely happy and full of energy, be talkative, sleep less, and have floods of ideas.
 However, they can also be irritable, and do things that they wouldn’t otherwise do, such as spend excessive amounts of money.
-During this phase, people may lack the awareness that they are ill, as minor levels of mania can feel stimulating and exciting.
+During this phase, people may be unaware that they are ill, as minor levels of mania can feel stimulating and exciting.

-During episodes of either sort, sufferers behave in ways that are uncharacteristic for them.
+During episodes of either sort, sufferers behave in ways that are uncharacteristic and uncomfortable for them.
 This is not something that they have control over, any more than someone with a heart condition is able to ‘get over it’.
 Although unusual behaviour may be uncomfortable for people around, it is even more uncomfortable for the person with bipolar disorder.
-The extremes of mood characteristic of bipolar disorder are not something that anyone would choose.

 Although stress may precipitate an episode in which a person with bipolar becomes either high or low, often there is no obvious precipitant.
 For some unknown reason, mania is more common in spring, and depression is more common in early winter.

-When relating to someone with bipolar disorder, remember that they are a person first and foremost.
-At times the disorder may get in the way of how they choose to be, but it will never totally remove those aspects of personhood that make each of us individual.
+When relating to someone with bipolar disorder, remember that he or she is a person, rather than a disorder.
+At times the disorder may get in the way of how the person chooses to be, but it will never totally remove those aspects of personhood that make each of us individual.